GoodGuide/pinglish/README.md

 require "pinglish"

 pinglish = Pinglish.new do |ping|
-  # A single unnamed check is the simplest possible way to use
+  # A single unnamed check is the simplest possible way to use Pinglish, and
-  # Pinglish, and you'll probably never want combine it with other
+  # you'll probably never want combine it with other named checks.
+An unnamed
-  # named checks.
-An unnamed check contributes to overall success or
+  # check contributes to overall success or failure, but never adds additional
-  # failure, but never adds additional data to the response.
+  # data to the response.
   ping.check do
     App.healthy?
   end

-  # A named check like this can provide useful summary information
+  # A named check like this can provide useful summary information when it
-  # when it succeeds.
-In this case, a top-level "db" key will appear
+  # succeeds.
+In this case, a top-level "db" key will appear in the response
-  # in the response containing the number of items in the database.
-If
+  # containing the number of items in the database.
+If a check returns nil, no
-  # a check returns nil, no key will be added to the response.
+  # key will be added to the response.
   ping.check :db do
     App.db.items.size
   end

   # By default, checks time out after one second.
-You can override
+You can override this with the
-  # this with the :timeout option, but be aware that no combination of
+  # :timeout option, but be aware that no combination of checks is ever allowed
-  # checks is ever allowed to exceed the overall 29 second limit.
+  # to exceed the overall 29 second limit.

-  ping.check :long, :timeout => 5 do
+  ping.check :long, timeout: 5 do
     App.dawdle
   end